Balloon tank: History

 The use of balloon tanks in the Atlas ICBM was the brainchild of rocket designer Karel Bossart.
 Instead of the traditional internal framework used on the rockets available at that time, especially the Redstone short-range ballistic missile (SRBM), a direct descendant of the V-2 rocket, the Atlas ICBM designers used the balloon tank concept to lighten the rocket enough to hurl up to a 3.75 megaton thermonuclear warhead at a target in the Soviet Union from a launch pad in the contiguous United States.
 This tank technology made feasible a relatively simple stage-and-a-half design for Atlas instead of the more complicated staging used in later LGM-25 Titan ICBMs.

 After its initial development in the Atlas rocket, Bossart used the same technology with the high-energy Centaur upper stage.
 The Centaur rocket, fueled with liquid hydrogen and powered by an RL10 engine, was originally planned to be used with the Saturn V rocket for high-energy missions to the Solar System, but was later adapted for use as part of the Atlas and Titan rockets.

 In May 1963 at Vandenberg Air Force Base an Atlas–Agena vehicle under static testing suffered a pressurization failure, leading to the total collapse of the vehicle that was scheduled to carry a KH-7 spy satellite.
 The Agena upper stage was repaired and used for later flight.
 A 2009 article mentions a review of hardware serial numbers which lead to the conclusion that the satellite payload had not yet been mounted on the rocket during the failed test.
 A history of the program, however, written in 1973 (declassified in 2011) states that the satellite was damaged beyond repair.

 With the introduction of the Atlas V Evolved Expendable Launch Vehicle (EELV), balloon tanks and half-staging are no longer used on the Atlas rocket.
-Centaur, however, retains this feature, yet it has not undergone a single catastrophic failure since the Atlas V's first flight.
+Centaur, however, retains this feature, yet it has not undergone a single catastrophic failure since the Atlas first flight.